I got into gelli plate printing when I received a gelli plate as a gift.

 I love its unpredictability.
 You never really know what you're going to get.

-I love this surprise aspect of art making.
-I've been an artist and art teacher almost all my life and have never encountered a medium as fun and surprising as gelli plate printing.
+Gelli plate printing aligns with my love for play and the surprise aspect of art making.
+I've been an artist and art teacher almost all my life and have never encountered a medium as fun, surprising and versatile as gelli plate printing.

 Botanical Gelli Palte Printing